Saturday, January 3, 2026

 "Why can't you meet me?"

 "I have errands to run."
-I hoped she wouldn't ask any questions and she didn't.
+I hoped she wouldn't ask any questions about why and she didn't.
 We made plans to meet tomorrow.
 I warned that I wouldn't wake up before noon.
 She said, "Why do you treat me like I'm nothing?"

 "I don't know."